pipelinelabo/datalaiq-wiki/tuning/tuning.md

 The Search-Pipeline-Buffer-Size specifies how many blocks can be in transit between each module during a search.
 Larger sizes allow for better buffering and potentially higher throughput searches at the expense of resident memory usage.
 Indexers are more sensitive to the pipeline size, but also use a shared memory technique whereby the system can evict and re-instantiate memory at will; the webserver typically keeps all entries resident when moving through the pipeline and relies on condensing modules to reduce the memory load.
 If your system uses higher latency storage systems like spinning disks, it can be advantageous to increase this buffer size.

 Increasing this parameter may make searches perform better, but it will directly impact the number of running searches the system can handle at once!
 If you know you are storing extremely large entries like video frames, PE executables, or audio files you may need to reduce the buffer size to limit resident memory usage.
-If you see your host kernel invoking the Out Of Memory (OOM) firing and killing the Gravwell process, this is the first knob to turn.
+If you see your host kernel invoking the Out Of Memory (OOM) firing and killing the DatalaiQ process, this is the first knob to turn.

 ##### Search-Relay-Buffer-Size